Sydney Johnson: Georgetown (2004–2007)

-Princeton
+Princeton (2007–2011)

 When Scott abandoned his struggling Princeton team to coach at Denver in 2007, athletic director Gary Walters hired Johnson to take over the program.
 Johnson emerged from a field of Princeton offense veterans that included Mike Brennan, Robert Burke, Craig Robinson, Bill Carmody, Armond Hill, Chris Mooney, and Mitch Henderson.
 Johnson's demeanor as a coach was said by players to be more benevolent than his predecessor, Joe Scott, who left for the University of Denver after compiling a losing record in three years at Princeton.
 He was regarded as an inexperienced coach because he only had three years of experience as an assistant coach.
 He became the youngest coach in the Ivy League.
 Johnson inherited a team that had gone 2–12 in conference the prior season and 38–45 overall during the prior three season.
 Among the lowlights that the team had achieved during the Scott era was a 21-point performance that tied the record for fewest points since the inception of the three-point shot and the shot clock.
 The team had ranked last in the nation in scoring in both 2006 and 2007.
 Although race is an issue among collegiate coaching ranks, in Johnson's first year, he was one of six African-American men's basketball head coaches in the 8-team Ivy League.
 Johnson employs the Princeton offense.
 Former Tiger stars Brian Earl and Scott Greenman were among Johnson's assistants at Princeton.